wangzhenj321/Linux-Manual/blog/oh-my-zsh.md

 **Popular plugins:**

+1. Pre-installed plugins

     - `git`: adds many useful aliases and functions for using `git`

     - `colored-man-pages`: gives color highlighting to your `man` pages

+    - `extract`: extracts the archive file of a wide variety of archive filetypes

+    - `z`: jump around

+        - Put something like this `. /path/to/z.sh` in your `$HOME/.bashrc` or `$HOME/.zshrc`

+        - `cd` around for a while to build up the db

+2. Custom plugins

     - `zsh-syntax-highlighting`: syntax highlighting

     - `zsh-autosuggestions`: command completion

     - `git-open`: opens the repo website (GitHub, GitLab, Bitbucket) in your browser

-- `extract`: extracts the archive file of a wide variety of archive filetypes

-- `z`: jump around

-    - Put something like this in your `$HOME/.bashrc` or `$HOME/.zshrc`: `. /path/to/z.sh`

-    - `cd` around for a while to build up the db

 ## Update